Explicit integral Galois module structure of weakly ramified extensions of local fields: Totally and weakly ramified extensions of arbitrary degree

 \begin{proof} Write $W = \{ \tau_{i} \}$ and $C=\{ \sigma_{j} \}$.
 Since $L/M$ is weakly ramified, it follows directly from the definition of the ramification groups that $L/E$ is also weakly ramified.
 Hence by Theorem \ref{thm:tot-weak-p-extension} (iii) any $\delta \in L$ with $v_{L}(\delta)=n$ is a free generator of $\mathfrak{P}_{L}^{n}$ over $\mathcal{O}_{E}[W]$.
 However, we have $v_{L}(\pi_{F}^{b}\pi_{E}^{a}) = bc + ap^{r} = 1$, and so in particular we may take $\delta= \pi_{F}^{nb}\pi_{E}^{na}$.
 Furthermore, by Proposition \ref{prop:tot-tame-gen} we have that $\pi_{E}^{na}\alpha$ is a free generator of the fractional ideal $\pi_{E}^{na}\mathcal{O}_{E}$ over $\mathcal{O}_{M}[C]$.
 Therefore we have

 The result now follows from Lemma \ref{lem:generalities-NIBs} with $\mathfrak{I}=\mathfrak{P}_{L}^{n}$. \end{proof}

-\begin{remark} The author is grateful to Nigel Byott for the following observation.
+\begin{remark} The author is grateful to Nigel Byott for the following observation and to the referee for suggestions regarding explicit examples.
 If $L/K$ is abelian, not of $p$-power degree, and totally and wildly ramified, then $L/K$ cannot be weakly ramified (see e.g.\ \cite[IV, \S 2, Cor.\ 2]{MR554237}).
+In particular, $\Q_{p}(\zeta_{p^{2}})/\Q_{p}$ is not weakly ramified, even though the subextension $\Q_{p}(\zeta_{p^{2}})/\Q_{p}(\zeta_{p})$ is weakly ramified.
 However, there do exist non-abelian Galois extensions of local fields, not of $p$-power degree, that are totally, wildly and weakly ramified.
-For example, let $K=\Q_{3}$ and let $L$ be the extension generated by a root of $x^{6}+6x^{2}+6$.
+For example, let $K=\Q_{3}$ and let $L=\Q_{3}(\zeta_{3}, \sqrt[3]{2})$.
 Then $L/K$ is Galois with $\Gal(L/K) \simeq S_{3}$, the symmetric group on three letters.
 Furthermore, $L/K$ is totally, wildly and weakly ramified. \end{remark}